Delayed JUSTICE and the Sabarimala JUDGMENT

 Authored by Tanya Arora, 5th Year Student of Amity Law School Amity University, Noida.

 “To exclude women of the age group 10-50 from the temple is to deny dignity to women.
-To treat women as children of lesser god is to blink at the Constitution.”
+To treat women as children of lesser gods is to blink at the Constitution.”

 It has been more than a year since the aforementioned judgment was given by the Apex Court and a woman is still yet to enter the Sabarimala Temple.
 In a country where the “Naishtika Brahmachari” characteristic of a deity is given more importance over the declaration by the highest court, women stand very low chances of achieving equality.
-The Sabarimala judgment is a classic case of judicial failure in India’s clash between legality, religion, politics and mentality.
-The Sabarimala controversy highlighted many issues that still needs to be addressed in our country, such as gender equality, religious freedom, female autonomy and female anatomy.
-There are abundance of laws and precedents in India.
-Hence, only blaming the judiciary, while ignoring the role that morality, customs, power and religion play, won’t be justified.
+The Sabarimala judgment is a classic case of judicial failure in India’s clash between legality, religion, politics, and mentality.
+The Sabarimala controversy highlighted many issues that still need to be addressed in our countries, such as gender equality, religious freedom, female autonomy, and female anatomy.
+There is an abundance of laws and precedents in India.
+Hence, only blaming the judiciary, while ignoring the role that morality, customs, power, and religion play, won’t be justified.